xingyunmatouying/lb/README.md

 1. Create a virtual environment
 2. Activate the environment
-3. Install all requirements to generate the leaderboard as well as for linting, formatting, and code coverage
+3. Install all requirements to generate the leaderboards as well as for linting, formatting, and code coverage

     ```shell
     pip install -r requirements\requirements-all.txt